LintonKoch/SQL-Learning/README.md

 131: Create a new department called Business Analysis.
 Register under number d010.

 137: Update all records in departments table with deptartment names of Business Analyis to Data Analysis.

+141: Remove the department number 10 from the departments table.